muskbuster/confidential-erc20/README.md

 # Confidential ERC20 Framework
 The confidential ERC20 Framework transforms ERC20 tokens into a confidential form that conceals balances and transaction amounts, with optional viewing and transfer rules to meet regulatory obligations or enhance programmatic risk management.
 While sender-receiver linkage remains, Confidential ERC20 balances privacy with risk management using an encryption-based approach, specifically fully homomorphic encryption (FHE), allowing operations on encrypted data without decryption.

 This implementation is based on the collaborative research between [Inco](https://www.inco.org/) and [Circle Research](https://www.circle.com/en/circle-research).
-For more information, see the [whitepaper] TODO: link paper.
+For more information, see the [whitepaper](https://github.com/Inco-fhevm/confidential-erc20-framework/whitepaper.pdf)

 Note: This repository is not audited and is intended solely as a proof of concept.